-I eat mostly seafood, sometimes chicken and turkey.
+I also eat mostly seafood; sometimes chicken and turkey.

-Breakfast consists of oatmeal with nonfat milk, nuts, and berries; or Greek yogurt; or a smoothie; and/or egg whites with veggies/avocado.
+Breakfast consists of oatmeal with unsweetened 30 calorie almond milk, nuts, and berries; or Greek yogurt; or a smoothie; and/or egg whites with veggies/avocado.

 I rarely eat red meat, maybe once a week or once every two weeks.